 The provisions under this Part are the minimum requirements that an employee on leave or jury duty are entitled to under the Act.
 However, if the employment contract between the parties provides a greater benefit, the Director will enforce any such entitlement.

 If vacation entitlement, under a contract of employment, is based on paid weeks of vacation, then the vacation time and pay would remain the same.
 If the vacation pay is based on a percentage of earnings, then the employee is still entitled to the vacation time, but the pay may reflect the reduced earnings, based on actual wages earned in the vacation year.

 An employer who has agreed to grant vacation or vacation pay in excess of minimum standards cannot reduce vacation or vacation pay because an employee is on leave or jury duty under this Part.

 If employees pass their fifth anniversary while on leave or jury duty they earn the right to an additional week of vacation as required by s.57(1) of the Act.

 An employee on leave or jury duty is not usually entitled to statutory holiday pay.
-While on leave or jury duty, an employee is absent without pay.
-As a result, days on unpaid leave are not included when determining if an employee is eligible for statutory holiday pay under s.45 of the Act.
+While on leave or jury duty, an employee is absent without earning wages.
+As a result, days on leave are not included when determining if an employee is eligible for statutory holiday pay under s.45 of the Act.